 So that’s what we’re going to iron out here: how to write an effective video script to ensure the best possible video emerges from your editing software and onto your publishing platform of choice.

-3 Keys to Writing a Solid Video Script
+How To Write a Solid Video Script

-1) Start concepting with a brief.
+Step 1: Start concepting with a brief.

 A brief?
 Really?
 Yes -- really.
 Although it might seem like this is an easy step to skip, it’s not worth it.